olympicsfinalphoto.png

 Values

 For the ancient Greeks, athletic achievement was the highest manifestation of kalokagathia, the harmony of body and mind shown in physical beauty and virtuous behavior.
 Ancient Greek athletics gave to modern Olympics the idea that the virtues behind athletic excellence are more important than athletic excellence itself: athletes winning by unfair means were considered harmful to society, and now the medals of those competing on performance-enhancing drugs are revoked.
 The opportunity for athletes to display virtues like courage, perseverance, and self-sacrifice to large audiences, as well as their role in unifying communities and fans, has been a staple of the Olympics since antiquity.
-In our pandemic times, the Tokyo Olympic Games are especially meaningful bearers of the virtues of athletic excellence, mutual respect, and solidarity.
+The Olympic Games are especially meaningful bearers of the virtues of athletic excellence, mutual respect, and solidarity.
 They remind us of our need to be inspired by those striving for greatness, and to celebrate them while being mindful of the fragility of human life itself.

 To learn more about UCI’s Department of Classics, visit the website here.